-Should I use rel nofollow attribute for my website is the question most webmasters are getting confused about, and if you been searching for quick answer to this question, the quick answer is = just forget about using it entirely.
-That’s right, you should not use rel=nofollow on your link attributes at all if your aren’t sure on how to use them.
+Should I use rel nofollow attribute for my website is the question most website owners are getting confused about, and if you’ve been searching for quick answers to this question, the quick answer is = just forget about using it entirely.
+That’s right, you should not use rel=nofollow on your link attributes at all if your aren’t sure as to what it does.
+Code for nofollow on a link looks like this:

 Should You And I Use rel=nofollow Attribute When Creating Hyperlinks?

-The short answer: you should use rel=nofollow for external linking when you don’t want google to follow that link (but that link you don’t want Google to follow will most definitely be in Google’s index).
+The short answer: you should use rel=nofollow for external linking ONLY when you do NOT want search engines such as Google to follow the link.

 Keep in mind that nofollow is part of HTML what w3.org says about link type nofollow